-On 1 August 2017, AEMO made a request to the Australian Energy Market Commission (AEMC or Commission to make a rule regarding the declaration of lack of reserve conditions (rule change request).
+On 1 August 2017, AEMO made a request to the Australian Energy Market Commission (AEMC or Commission) to make a rule regarding the declaration of lack of reserve conditions (rule change request).

-AEMO considers that the descriptions of each of the three lack of reserve (LOR) levels that currently sit in clause 4.8.4 of the National Electricity Rules (NER) are no longer appropriate for identifying risks in the power system, and so it is seeking to replace these with a framework triggered by a wider range of risks than those presently allowed for in the definitions.
-Specifically, AEMO is proposing to remove the current contingency-based LOR framework from the NER, which currently contains descriptions for three levels of lack of reserve.
-It is proposing to replace them with a single, high-level description of lack of reserves, as well as a requirement for AEMO to make guidelines that set out how it will determine a lack of reserve condition.
+AEMO considered that the descriptions of each of the three lack of reserve (LOR) levels that sit in clause 4.8.4 of the National Electricity Rules (NER) were no longer appropriate for identifying risks in the power system, and therefore, it sought to replace these with a framework triggered by a wider range of risks than those presently allowed for in the definitions.

+Specifically, AEMO proposed to remove the contingency-based LOR framework from the NER, which contains descriptions for three levels of LOR.
+It proposed to replace them with a single, high-level description of lack of reserves, as well as a requirement for AEMO to make guidelines that set out how it will determine a lack of reserve condition.
 The NER would also contain minimum requirements for the guidelines, and factors that AEMO must take into account when assessing how to declare an LOR, according to the proposal.

-The rule change request and accompanying proposed rule are available on the AEMC website.1
+The rule change request and accompanying proposed rule are available on the AEMC website.3